Skip to main content

 Seeds start to germinate and young plants start growing in autumn through to spring.

-Example meadow in it’s second year.
-Flowering tends to peak around June and July.
-Later summer flowers come while earlier flowers have turned to seedheads and grasses turn golden brown.
+Example meadow in late summer where earlier flowers have turned to seedheads and grasses turn golden brown.

 Immediately after cutting and removal of arisings, the meadow can look bare.
 It usually greens up quickly.